Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 * As a **user**, I want to easily understand the main purpose of the site on my first visit
 * As a **user**, I want to be able to easily navigate throughout the site to find content
 * As a **user**, I want to see what type of work the photographer has done
-* As a **user**, I want to find out more about the photographer and where they're located so I can book them for an event or other photography session
+* As a **user**, I want to find out more about the photographer and where they're located so I can book them for an event or other photography sessions
 * As a **user**, I want to be able to easily contact the photographer to book them for an event or session, and to ask any other quesions I may have about their work

+### Site Owner Goals

+* As a **site owner**, I want the name of the site to be the main feature of the home page so the user can understand what the site is on their first visit
+* As a **site owner**, I want to include navigation links on every page so the user can easily navigate throughout site
+* As a **site owner**, I want to include a gallery featuring the different styles of images I have captured to show the user what type of work I have done
+* As a **site owner**, I want to include a short bio to give the user a breif overview of who I am and what I do as well as let them know where I'm located if they wish to book a session
+* As a **site owner**, I want to include links to social media pages I am regularly active on so the user can easily contact me and see what I've been up to recently if they're interested

 ### Design